George Coroian, Ph.D.

 Assistant Professor of Criminal Justice

-Courses Taught: Intermediate Microeconomics, Money and Banking, Principles of Microeconomics and Principles of Macroeconomics.
+Courses taught: Managerial Economics, Money and Banking, Research Methods, and Principles of Economics.

 Roger Jefferys, M.S.